House of Kolowrat

-The first written records of the House of Kolowrat date back from the 13th century.
-Nevertheless, the true founder of the lineage, and the first historically recorded Lord Kolowrat is recognised to be Albrecht of Kolowraty († 1391), whose ancestors came from the village of Kolovraty (near Uhříněves).
-He was Governor and Marshal to Queen Anne of Świdnica (Svídnice, Schweidnitz), who was the wife of King Charles IV, and Assessor at the provincial and royal feudal court, and entered the history books in 1347, appearing as a witness in the sale of Rožmitál (Rosenthal).
-He was thrice married and fathered eight children, six of them sons who laid the foundations of one of the most ramified among Czech aristocratic families.
+The first written records of the Kolowrat family date back to the 13th century.
+Nevertheless, the first historically documented Kolowrat, recognised by historians as the founder of the family, is Albrecht of Kolowrat the Elder († 1391).
+He was marshal to empress Anne of Schweidnitz (wife of emperor Charles IV.), an assessor at the provincial and royal feudal court, later becoming the governor of Vogtland.
+Lord Albrecht the Elder first entered history books in 1347 when he appeared as a witness in the sale of Rožmitál.
+He was thrice married and fathered eight children, six of them sons, laying the foundations of one of the most ramified among Czech aristocratic families.

-During the 14th and 15th century the Kolowrat line divided into eight family lines:
+During the 14th and 15th century the Kolowrat family divided into eight family lines:

 - and the last surviving - Krakowsky

-The Kolowrat-Krakowsky line derives its name from Krakovec Castle near Rakovník, which was bought in 1443 by Albrecht of Kolowraty (1422–1470) at the inception of the most vigorous Kolowrat line.
-Vilém Albrecht Kolowrat-Krakowsky (1600–1688), the Supreme Chancellor, attained the title of Habsburg imperial Count in 1671, adding the Czech countship three years later.
+The Kolowrat-Krakowsky line derives its name from the Krakovec Castle near Rakovník, which was bought in 1443 by Lord Albrecht the Younger (1422–1470).
+In 1671 Leopold I., the Holy Roman Emperor, bestowed the hereditary title of Imperial Count to Vilém Albrecht Kolowrat-Krakowsky (1600–1688), the High Chancellor, adding the Bohemian equivalent 3 years later.

-The present successors of this ancient Bohemian aristocratic family are Count Maximilian Alexander and Countess Francesca Dominika, the progeny of František Tomáš Kolowrat-Krakowsky.
+The current successors of the ancient Bohemian aristocratic family are Count Maximilian Alexander and Francesca Dominika Kolowrat-Krakowsky, the children of Count František Tomáš Kolowrat (1943–2004).